-Council services will carry out their enforcement-related work with due regard to the Enforcement Concordat.
-This Concordat arises from a central government initiative.
+Council services will carry out their enforcement-related work with due regard government initiative.
 The Concordat lays out the principles of good enforcement.
 These are:

+This Concordat arises from a central to the Enforcement Concordat.

-- Publishing clear standards, setting out the level of service and performance that businesses and the public can expect to receive. - Dealing with the public and businesses in an open and honest way. - Providing a courteous, efficient and helpful service. - Responding promptly and positively to complaints about the service. - Ensuring that enforcement action is proportionate to the risks to the public. - Carrying out duties in a fair, equitable and consistent manner.
+Publishing clear standards, setting out the level of service and performance that businesses and the public can expect to receive.

-A full version of the Enforcement Concordat is available by visiting the Cabinet Office website at:

-www.cabinetoffice.gov.uk/regulation/reform/enforcement\concordat/index.asp
+Dealing with the public and businesses in an open and honest way.

+Providing a courteous, efficient and helpful service.

+Responding promptly and positively to complaints about the service.

+Ensuring that enforcement action is proportionate to the risks to the public.

+Carrying out duties in a fair, equitable and consistent manner.

-Where a decision to prosecute is made, this decision will be taken in accordance with the Code for Crown Prosecutors, which details considerations to be taken into account before commencing prosecution proceedings and is outlined below in this policy.
+A full version of the Enforcement Concordat is available by visiting the Cabinet www.cabinetoffice.gov.uk/regulation/reform/enforcement concordat/index.asp accordance with the Code for Crown Prosecutors, which details considerations to be taken into account before commencing prosecution proceedings and is outlined below in this policy.
 A full copy of the code is available from: